phurwicz/hover/README.md

 ## :flags: Project News

--   **Jan 31, 2021** 0.4.1 is now available.
-Check out the [changelog](https://github.com/phurwicz/hover/blob/main/CHANGELOG.md) for details :partying_face:
+-   **Apr 30, 2021** Version 0.5.0 is now available.
+Check out the [changelog](https://github.com/phurwicz/hover/blob/main/CHANGELOG.md) for details :partying_face:.
+Now some tl-dr for the impatient:
+    -   you can now filter selected data with search criteria, or soft label scores, or both!
+    -   active learning now includes an interpolation between input and output manifolds, helping you explore decision boundaries and their formation.

 ## :rocket: Quickstart